THree Words that Strike the Vital Point by Garab Dorje

 About Khenpo Kunga

-Khenpo Kunga is a scholar, meditation master, and a truly gifted teacher with the ability to share the heart of the path in a way that is clear, profound, and completely delightful.
-At fifteen, he undertook the rigorous three-year retreat in Eastern Tibet.
-Upon completion of the retreat he entered the renowned Dzongsar Monastic College near Dharamsala in Northwest India.
-After studying there for eleven years and receiving his Khenpo degree (roughly equivalent to a PhD), he taught at Dzongsar College for three additional years.
+Khenpo Kunga is a scholar, meditation master and a truly gifted teacher with the ability to share the heart of the path in a way that is clear, profound and completely delightful.
+At fifteen, he undertook the rigorous three-year retreat in eastern Tibet.
+Upon completion of the retreat he entered the renowned Dzongsar monastic college near Dharamsala in Northwest India.
+After studying there for eleven years and receiving his Khenpo degree (roughly equivalent to a PhD), he taught at Dzongsar college for three additional years.
 These days Khenpo Kunga travels internationally on behalf of Yongey Mingyur Rinpoche and his worldwide Tergar Meditation Community.

 * Your generosity at the sponsor level enables us to offer work/study scholarships to those who otherwise could not attend.

-Fri. evening - 7-9pm - at the library
+Fri. evening - 7-9pm - at Bud Werner Library

-Sat. - 9am-5pm - at the library
+Sat. - 9am-5pm - at The Buddhist Center

 *Sun.
 9am-5pm - at The Buddhist Center

-For more information contact Tim at 846-2699, Tim@zirkel.us
+For more information contact Tim - Tim@zirkel.us